Willkommen bei Klaus! Welcome!

 And since April 2012 I have the Top Ten working.
 Most clicked locations show on top.

-Now lets follow some general notes:
+Now lets follow with some general notes:

 The Site has now a common data structure.
 The "camp" pages now allow to sort for zip code, location and place name for the listing.